ctarrington/JavaScriptSamples/ag-grid-tree-table/README.md

 -[x] edit a cell
 -[x] save to local storage
 -[x] load from local storage
--[ ] add a top row with no parent
+-[x] factor out table
--[ ] add a row from context with parents preserved
+-[x] add a row from external action with no parents
+-[ ] need to ensure unique name
+-[ ] don't show name twice on table?
--[ ] add a group from context with parents preserved -[ ] filters
+-[ ] add a row from external action with selected parents preserved -[ ] add a group from context with parents preserved -[ ] filters
 -[ ] control visibility at group level